 There’s always going to be insecurities in each individual, and you’re always going to look at your body and think, “I could do this, and I could look a different way”, but I always feel a level of accomplishment at the end of these shoots, because they make me feel better about myself and I know I’m going to help someone else – and I think that’s why I do it, because some people might see the images or read the article and relate to it, and that’s what I like about it.

 – Our conversation with Elizabeth took place at the friendly and hospitable Devons Cafe in the East End of London on April 23, 2022.
 After we stopped recording, we headed over to The Factory Studio for Britain Uncovered’s latest photoshoot, where Elizabeth posed as our very first model of the day!
-A full round-up of the day’s events, along with some exclusive photos, will be published to the website in the coming weeks.
+A full round-up of the day’s events, along with some exclusive photos, can be found by clicking here.

 Elizabeth Kate is a renowned and celebrated body positivity model who has taken part in so many inspiring photoshoots that are promoting self-image and body confidence – including three memorable photoshoots for us here at Britain Uncovered!
 Be sure to throw her a follow over on Instagram at @elizabeth_kate_r.